msupply-foundation/msupply_docs/content/docs/manage/facilities.md

 To edit the properties of a store in the list, click on it.
 This will open a new `Edit Facility` window.

 <div class='tip'>
 If you see a message like this when you open the Edit Facility window, that means you have no store properties configured!
-To set these up, please contact support.
+To set these up, please contact support or <a href='/docs/settings/configuration/#gaps-store-properties'>enable GAPS Properties</a>.

 ![Facilities: no properties](/docs/manage/images/facilities-no-properties-defined.png)